30lm32/ml-projects/README.md

 We explored the dataset by using `Seaborn`, and transformed, derived new features necessary.

 In addition, the shape of dataset is `imbalanced`.
 It means that the target variable's distribution is skewed.
-To overcome that challenge, there are already defined a few different techniques (e.g. `over/under resampling techniques`) and intuitive approaches.
+To overcome that challenge, there are already defined a few different techniques (e.g. `over/under re-sampling techniques`) and intuitive approaches.
 We try to solve that problem using resampling techniques, as well.

 ### Forecasting impact of promos (promo1, promo2) on sales in Germany, Austria, and France
 ---